Surf Forecasts:

 Table - best surf conditions forecast for Dana Point over the next 16 days.

-Alright, Rusty here.
-Let’s break down what’s coming for Dana Point.
+Alright folks, Rusty here.
+Let’s talk about what’s on offer for Dana Point.

 Rusty.